mikkokotila/learning-deep-learning/ASSIGNEMENTS.md

 You can get the example code for doing it [here](https://github.com/mikkokotila/learning-deep-learning/blob/master/predict-with-saved-model.py).

-### Assignement 9 - Using a saved model to make predictions on data without ground truth.
+### Assignement 9 - Putting everything we've learn together in to one reusable solution.

+### Assignement 10 - Testing your solution with real data.

-### Assignement 10 - Contiributing code to Github
+### Assignement 11 - Contiributing code to Github

-### Assignment 11 - Deep learning when you have text data
+### Assignment 12 - Deep learning when you have text data

 In this assignement you will learn how to handle cases where you just have one feature which is unstructured data (text) and you want to make predictions based on that.
 More details soon...